Isospin dependence of nuclear EMC effect from global QCD analysis: Quality of fit and data normalization

 We stress that the three $A=3$ observables from \MAR ($\hel/\tri$, $\hel/D$, and $\tri/D$) are not independent.
 To avoid double-counting of the data, only two of these can be used in the fit.
 Since the $\hel/D$ and $\tri/D$ ratio data are the most recent, in practice we choose to include these in the main analysis.
 We have checked that selecting other combinations of the data (namely, $\hel/\tri$ and $\hel/D$, or $\hel/\tri$ and $\tri/D$) in the fit does not affect any of the conclusions.

-Note that the results in Table~\ref{t.chi2} have been obtained for the off-shell scenario (ii) described in Sec.~\ref{ssec:offshell}, corresponding to symmetric isoscalar and asymmetric isovector off-shell contributions.
-The agreement with data for scenario (i), on the other hand, is similar to that for scenario (ii), differing by $\chi^2_{\rm red(i)} - \chi^2_{\rm red(ii)} = \{ 0.01, -0.12, -0.07 \}$ for the \MAR $\{ D/p, \hel/D, \tri/D \}$ ratios.
-The total \MAR $\chi^2_{\rm red}$, including normalizations, increases slightly from 50 in scenario (i) to 54 in scenario (ii).
-However, scenario (ii) was found to better describe the highest 3 data points in $x_B$ for the $\tri/D$ data, suggesting a potential signature of the isovector EMC effect.
-Since we require a good description of the data across all kinematics, we take scenario (ii) as the default for our global analysis, and fit the off-shell functions $\delta q_0$, $\delta u_1$, and $\delta d_1$.

-A comparison of the results of the global analysis with the \MAR data is shown in Fig.~\ref{f.marathon}, where the results of the full fit are shown together with the same fit with off-shell corrections removed and the same fit including only isoscalar off-shell corrections.
+A comparison of the results of the global analysis with the \MAR data is shown in Fig.~\ref{f.marathon}, where the results of the full fit are shown together with an on-shell fit in which all off-shell corrections are set to zero.
 As is standard practice in global QCD analyses, the fitted normalizations are used to shift the theory curves, while the experimental data are left unmodified.
-Consistent with the observation in Ref.~\cite{Cocuzza:2021rfn}, for the $D/p$ ratio there is little change between the three sets of results.
-For the new $\tri/D$ data, the differences between the results increase with increasing~$\xb$.
-Without any off-shell corrections, the fit slightly overshoots the high-$\xb$ data, while with the addition of isoscalar off-shell corrections the result slightly undershoots the high-$\xb$ data.
-When isovector off-shell corrections are also added, the high-$\xb$ data are described very well.
+Consistent with the observation in Ref.~\cite{Cocuzza:2021rfn}, for the $D/p$ ratio there is little change between the two fits.
+For the new $\tri/D$ data, the on-shell fit slightly undershoots the data at lower $\xb$ and slightly overshoots it at larger $\xb$.
+With off-shell corrections included, the data are described very well across all $\xb$.
 As expected from the \chired values, the largest impact occurs for the $\hel/D$ ratio, where the on-shell only results severely overshoot the data at large $\xb$.
-The inclusion of isoscalar off-shell effects mostly resolves the discrepancy, and adding isovector off-shell effects further improves the agreement with data.
+The inclusion of off-shell corrections resolves this discrepancy.

 The normalizations for the \MAR structure function ratios for the full off-shell fit are shown in Table~\ref{t.norms}.
 The experimental normalization uncertainties used here were taken from Ref.~\cite{Li:2022fhh}, where they were determined by the uncorrelated (from target to target) target thickness uncertainties combined in quadrature with the uncorrelated beam heating effects.
 In contrast, the normalization uncertainties reported in the \MAR publications~\cite{JeffersonLabHallATritium:2021usd, JeffersonLabHallATritium:2024las} were taken from the uncertainty on the size of the normalization shifts required for the derivative $F_2^n/F_2^p$ ratio to agree at $x_B = 0.31$ when extracted from deuterium and $A=3$ ratios using the KP model.
 This normalization procedure assumes that the \MAR $F_2^D/F_2^p$ data require no normalization, and that the nuclear effects for all nuclei vanish at $x_B = 0.31$, as in the KP model~\cite{Kulagin:2004ie, Kulagin:2010gd}.
 We stress that while the latter behavior has been observed for ratios of structure functions of heavy nuclei to deuterium~\cite{Gomez:1993ri}, there is no direct evidence to suggest that it also holds for $A \leq 3$ nuclei, and, as we show below, enforcing this constraint introduces a significant bias into the analysis.